MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Scheduling parameters

-The term *scheduling parameters* refers to any information available in a work order that helps the dispatchers schedule the service work.
-Examples include estimated duration, preferred times, required service resources, priority, territory, and so on.
+The term *scheduling parameters* refers to any information in a work order that helps the dispatchers schedule the service work.
+Examples include the estimated duration, preferred times, required service resources, priority, and territory.

 ### Scope